Kit’s Secret Guitar, Gear, and Music Page

 How to Apply Customized Pedal Graphics

 Have you ever wanted to have your own custom art or design on your pedal?
 Here is how to do it.
-My test subjects here are two BYOC Large Beaver pe and some Pink Floyd graphics I comped together in Photoshop.
-I can't help you create the art, but if you have a computer you can grab stuff off the web to work with using a google image search.
-Another option is to use a friend who is a graphic designer to lay your art out for you.
-Get the highest resolution images you can find.
-I suggest tracing a template for the top of the pedal, including all hole locations, and scan it.
-You can place your art over this in your graphics software to be sure it will fit.
+My test subjects here are two BYOC Large Beavers , and a couple of Stomp Under Foot Big Muffs, using some Pink Floyd graphics I comped together in Photoshop.
+Even if you can't dreate art, you can grab art or images to use off the web using a google image search.
+Microsoft Publisher, Microsoft Paint, Adobe Photoshop Elements, or similar simple graphics programs can be used to crop or edit.
+Basically any program that lets you place and size images and add text can be used.
+Another option is to use a friend who is a graphic designer (not me!) to lay your art out for you.
+I do not customize pedals for other people, by the way, so don't ask.
+This page is just to show YOU how to do it.

-.....BYOC Large Beaver Template
+..........BYOC Large Beaver Template

 ......